 The training also includes videos and if possible, we can arrange a survivor to attend.

 The course has been as qualifying for 7 CPD points and we fully support the National Institute of Health and Clinical Excellence (NICE) Domestic Violence and Abuse Quality Standard (QS116): Quality Standard

 Our training services are aimed at supporting organisations in meeting the Quality Standard.

 The charity also gives presentations and speaks at domestic abuse conferences or in one-off sessions for professionals.

 We also have ambassadors (domestic abuse survivors) who can speak to front-line staff or at conferences about their experiences as a victim.
-Our most high profile ambassador, Ian McNicholl, for instance, speaks at conferences and meetings on a regular basis.

 For more details see our presentations page.